 Our Analysis and Test Results

-Armed with "Trailclaw," "Foot Shape," "Gaitortrap," and a host of other trademarked design features, the Altra Lone Peak 5 promises the best iteration of the classic zero drop running shoe yet.
+Armed with "Trailclaw," "Foot Shape," "Gaitortrap," and a host of other trademarked design features, the Altra Lone Peak 5 promises the best iteration of the classic zero-drop running shoe yet.
 Fans of previous versions will likely warm to number 5, and folks who weren't into the wide-fitting sloppiness of older versions aren't likely to like this one either.

 Again if they fit, these shoes are very comfortable.
 Even if they don't fit that well, they still feel very comfortable when standing or walking around.
-The combination of a cushioned midsole and the factory insoles feels very soft underfoot.
+The combination of a cushioned midsole and the factory insoles feels remarkably soft underfoot.
 Altra is all about the foot-splay, and the forefoot of the Lone Peak 5 has loads of room for expansion.
 But, if they are too wide for your foot, they won't feel comfortable to run in at all, as the torsional forces experienced by your feet while running will have these shoes moving and rubbing in multiple problem areas, including the Achilles.

 Our testers are divided over their opinions of the Altra Lone Peak 5, but it has plenty of cult followers for a reason.
-This shoe provides an ample amount of space for swelling and splaying in the forefoot as the miles rack up, keeping the midfoot and heel relatively stable for those it fits.
-If you're new to zero drop and want a comfy trail shoe, the Lone Peak 5 is worth slipping into and checking out.
+This popular shoe provides an ample amount of space for swelling and splaying in the forefoot as the miles rack up, keeping the midfoot and heel relatively stable for those it fits.
+If you're new to zero-drop and want a comfy trail shoe, the Lone Peak 5 is worth slipping into and checking out.

 — Matt Bento